 - The system will be designed to ensure administrative ease in safeguarding compliance and facilitating ongoing improvements.

 - Data used to establish output-based allocations and data used to report annually against output-based allocations should be verifiable.
 Data will be subject to annual third party verification as a part of implementation of the emissions allocation approach.

 - All greenhouse gas quantification methodologies to support the development, verification and review of the output-based allocations will be transparent, including emissions and product data.
 Where necessary, confidentiality will be protected.
 Summary data, assumptions, information and records of decisions will be shared as appropriate.
 The final allocations, and any associated regulations, standards, and other policies will be publicly available.

-Stakeholders from various industries, environmental organizations, academia and think tanks have been invited to participate in a series of technical workshops.
-These sessions are underway and are expected to be complete by March 2017.
+Stakeholders from various industries, environmental organizations, academia and think tanks were invited to participate in a series of technical workshops.
+These sessions were completed in March 2017.

-The discussion document frames the discussion around options for the development, transition and implementation of an output-based allocation system.
+The discussion document framed the discussion around options for the development, transition and implementation of an output-based allocation system.